delete-files-and-directories-linux

 The curly brackets ( {} ) get replaced by the result of the find command.

-When I run the command below the two directories get removed as expected but I also see the following error:
+When you run the command below the two directories get removed as expected but you also see the following error:

 find: ./tmp_dir2: No such file or directory